yubaotang11/yubaotang11.github.io/_pages/about.md

 # 🔥 News
-- *2024.05*: &nbsp;🎉🎉 A research paper is accepted at The 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).
+- *May.
+2024*: &nbsp;🎉🎉 A research paper is accepted at The 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).
-- *2024.04*: &nbsp;🎉🎉 A research paper is accepted at Transactions on Information Systems (TOIS).
+- *Apr.
+2024*: &nbsp;🎉🎉 A research paper is accepted at Transactions on Information Systems (TOIS).
-- *2023.12*: &nbsp;🎉🎉 I received the "President of Institute of Computing Technologys the Prize Scholarship"(中国科学院计算所所长优秀奖).
+- *Dec.
+2023*: &nbsp;🎉🎉 I received the "President of Institute of Computing Technologys the Prize Scholarship"(中国科学院计算所所长优秀奖).
-- *2023.08*: &nbsp;🎉🎉 A research paper "Semantic-Enhanced Differentiable Search Index Inspired by Learning Strategies" is applied to the official site retrieval scenario at Baidu search.
+- *Aug.
+2023*: &nbsp;🎉🎉 A research paper "Semantic-Enhanced Differentiable Search Index Inspired by Learning Strategies" is applied to the official site retrieval scenario at Baidu search.

 # 📝 Publications
 [ACL 2024] **Bootstrapped Pre-training with Dynamic Identifier Prediction for Generative Retrieval**